HALIFAX RENAMED BURGER TOWN

 Get the most out of Burger Week!

 With great power comes great responsibility.
-Our Burger Week representatives will don the official Burger Week Ambassador sash and win $500 cash to eat their way through Burger Week.
+Our two Burger Week Ambassadors will wear the official sash of office and win $500 cash to eat their way through Burger Week.
+Meat our ambassadors here!

-Halifax Burger Week and MINI Halifax have teamed up once again to bring you the #MINIBurger, a hot little flip zipping around town all March long.
-Snap a photo to be entered to win the #MINIBurger contest!
+Halifax Burger Week and MINI Halifax have again teamed up to bring you the #MINIBurger, a hot little flip zipping around town all Burger Week long.
+Post a photo to be entered to win the #MINIBurger contest!

 Be one of the first to sample this year’s Burger Week lineup.
 This VIP tour stops at five official Halifax Burger Week locations where guests sample 1/4 of a burger, each expertly paired with a half pint.